 - Line a 9 inch square baking pan with parchment paper with long edges.
 This will help you lift out the blondies for easy glazing and slicing later.

 - Cream the butter and sugar until fluffy.
 Beat in the egg.

-- When the egg is full incorporated, beat in the lemon juice.
+- When the egg is fully incorporated, beat in the lemon juice.
 The lemon juice will probably not completely incorporate at this point, that's ok.

 - Whisk together the flour, baking powder, and salt, and add to the wet ingredients, mixing until no more dry flour is present.